Cocaine and Cardiovascular Health

 There is a strong link between cocaine and brain damage.
 Cocaine triggers your brain’s reward center.
 With repeated use of the drug, your brain’s reward pathways become less sensitive to other rewards.
 To put it another way, when you are addicted, nothing makes you feel happy but cocaine.

-Over time, a cocaine addiction can damage the structure of your brain, which can lead to seizures or other neurological conditions.
+Over time, cocaine addiction can damage the structure of your brain, which can lead to seizures or other neurological conditions.
 Some people experience cocaine induced brain hemorrhages, or bleeding in the brain.

-Some brain damage from cocaine may be irreversible, but research suggests that many cognitive effects are tied to withdrawal.
+Some brain damage from cocaine may be irreversible, but research suggests that many cognitive effects are tied to cocaine withdrawal.
 Within about five months after quitting, most people regain their cognitive functions.